HPL Mission Statement & History

 A Brief History of the Hopewell Public Library

-Hopewell Public Library was founded on March 14, 1914 when members of the Roundabout Club, an organization dedicated to social and intellectual pursuits, invested $200 to open a Borough Library in the old harness shop on Mercer Street.
-After three years, the library became a municipal library through a public referendum, and began receiving funding from the Hopewell Borough Council.
+Hopewell Public Library was founded on March 14, 1914 when members of the Roundabout Club, an organization dedicated to social and intellectual pursuits, invested $200 to open a Borough Library in the old harness shop on West Broad Street at Mercer Street.
+A year later it moved to the second floor of Fireman's Hall on Seminary Avenue.
+In 1917, the library became a municipal library through a public referendum, and began receiving funding from the Hopewell Borough Council.

-The library was extraordinarily popular: with a Borough population of 1,200, the library served 680 active patrons and circulated 10,127 books.
+The library was extraordinarily popular: As of October 1916, with a Borough population of 1,200, the library had 680 active patrons and owned more than 1,300 books, and had circulated 10,127 books over the past year.
 The library quickly outgrew its new space and moved to 28 East Broad Street in 1924 and shared this new space with the Hopewell Museum.
 In 1965, the library moved to its present location in the former National Bank building.